danielhe27/Readme-creator/README.md

   ```

   ## License
-  This project is licensed under the  license.
+  This project is licensed under the MIT license.

   ## Questions
-  For any questions or concerns, please reach out to []() or visit the [GitHub repository](https://github.com//d).
+  For any questions or concerns, please reach out to []() or visit the [GitHub repository](https://github.com//).